You hear your little one stir. They're awake. Wide awake. You look at the clock on your night stand.

 9. BONUS TIP!
 If you have a child over the age of 2, consider using a toddler clock in addition to the tips above.
 These clocks help young children understand when it is night time and when it is morning by glowing different colors.
 They can be magical little devices for keeping children in their rooms until morning.
 Stay tuned for a blog post all about toddler clocks - which ones are the best, how to introduce the clock, how to troubleshoot if your child doesn't seem to care about it, and more - coming soon!
 If you haven't already, subscribe to the blog so you never miss post!

 IS IT POSSIBLE THAT MY CHILD IS JUST AN EARLYBIRD?

 Yes, it's possible.
 Some children are just early risers.
 Their body clocks are biologically set early, relative to most others.
 If this is the case with your child, try to make peace with the fact and plan your life around it more.
 That may mean that your bedtime needs to move up so you can wake up with your early-riser happily.
 Do remember that it won't last forever.
 Like nearly everything with children, this too is a phase, and as their sleep needs change and mature, their early rising will eventually cease.

 BUT I'M DESPERATE!

 While this list is fairly comprehensive as to what may be causing your child to wake early in the morning, there are many factors that can be working together to make it hard for your little one to sleep.
 Each child has unique sleep needs.
-If you feel like you've tried everything but nothing is working, contact me for a free 15-minute consultation.
-We can get your little one (and you) sleeping longer in the morning, for sure.
+If you feel like you've tried everything but nothing is working, contact me for a free 10-minute assessment call to discuss which of the consultations I offer would be the most helpful for your little one.
+We can help your little one (and you) to sleep longer in the morning!